the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-fair.md

 **Interoperable:** Data needs to be integrated with other data and interoperate with applications or workflows.

-**Reusable:** Data should be well-described so that they can be used, combined and extended in different settings.
+**Reusable:** Data should be well-described so that they can be used, combined, and extended in different settings.

 You can find a more detailed [overview of the FAIR principles by GO FAIR](https://www.go-fair.org/fair-principles) of what the FAIR principles recommend.
 You can also read [A FAIRy tale](https://doi.org/10.5281/zenodo.2248200) for an understandable explanation of each principle.